dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 The <xref:Microsoft.Maui.Controls.Shapes.RoundRectangleGeometry> class, which derives from the <xref:Microsoft.Maui.Controls.Shapes.GeometryGroup> class, defines the following properties:

-- `CornerRadius`, of type `CornerRadius`, which is the corner radius of the geometry.
+- <xref:Microsoft.Maui.Controls.Shapes.RoundRectangleGeometry.CornerRadius>, of type `CornerRadius`, which is the corner radius of the geometry.
-- `Rect`, of type `Rect`, which represents the dimensions of the rectangle.
+- <xref:Microsoft.Maui.Controls.Shapes.RoundRectangleGeometry.Rect>, of type `Rect`, which represents the dimensions of the rectangle.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.